-Chingachgook warned me about people like you.
-He said, "Do not try to understand them" and "do not try to make them understand you.
+Chingachgook, he warned me about people like you.
+"Do not try to understand them" and "do not try to make them understand you.
 That is because they are a breed apart and make no sense."

 "They were mad, all mad.
 So obsessed with their own worlds that they had forgotten reality.”

 "When I could no longer see land, I threw all my food overboard.
 I decided not to try and return home.
 I couldn't live with humans again."

 "Did IQs just drop sharply while I was away?"

 "Oh, what fresh hell is this?"

 "Let us pray... for understanding... and for compassion."

 "Tell me, what is it you wish and I'll be gone."